Aiven-Open/klaw-docs/docs/blog/2023/05/making-kafka-governance-breeze-for-developers.rst

 - **Governance**: Ensures accountability and consistency with approvals, audit trails, naming conventions, clear ownership, and a single source of truth.
 - **Self-service**: Empowers developers with search, customizable dashboard, reporting, and multi-tenancy for efficient resource management and data integrity.
-- **Robust security**: Offers SSO/AD authentication, RBAC, Kafka Security protocols, audit trails, and multi-tenancy to address diverse security needs.
+- **Security**: Offers SSO/AD authentication, RBAC, Kafka Security protocols, audit trails, and multi-tenancy to address diverse security needs.
 - **Automation**: Streamlines tasks like resource provisioning, topic promotion, metadata sync, backup/restore, and notifications for time and cost savings.

 Benefits of Klaw